 Outsourcing shifts expenses to variable models.
 You pay for defined deliverables or specific timeframes.
 When project needs decrease, costs adjust accordingly without layoffs or severance.

-According to Statista’s IT Outsourcing Market Analysis, the global IT outsourcing market is projected to reach $806.53 billion by 2029, with companies reporting significant cost reductions and faster development cycles through strategic outsourcing partnerships.
-The financial impact compounds when you factor in recruitment timelines, onboarding periods, and hiring mistakes that cost months of lost productivity.
+According to Mordor Intelligence, the software development outsourcing market is worth $618.38 billion in 2026 and is projected to reach $977.04 billion by 2031, a compound annual growth rate of 9.6%.
+The financial impact compounds when you factor in recruitment timelines, onboarding periods and hiring mistakes that cost months of lost productivity.

 3. Accelerate time-to-market and scale capacity quickly